otwcode/open-doors-code/README.md

     python 05-Create-Open-Doors-Tables.py -p <archive name>.yml

 This script creates the tables for the temporary import site and populates them based on the data in the temporary database.
-It also filters out authors without stories, and if a file of comma-separated ids is specified in the `story_ids_to_remove` property, it will also filter out any stories in the list.
+It also filters out authors without stories, and if a .txt file of comma-separated ids (no final comma) is specified in the `story_ids_to_remove` property, it will also filter out any stories in the list.
+DNI Bookmarks will have to be removed manually.

+You will need to create an empty database (eg in Sequel) for the new tables to be inserted into if you haven't already made a generic one for a previous site.
+Include it as property `output_database` in your yml file.

 The temporary sites are currently all run off the same database, with the tables prefixed to distinguish them - specify the prefix to use in `db_table_prefix`.

 This script will destroy the prefixed tables for this archive before recreating them, so do not edit them manually until you are sure you are finished with this stage.

 *Notes*:
 - The `stories` and `bookmarks` tables will not contain any tags at all after this stage.
 These aren't added until you run step 06.
 - The `chapters` table will not contain the story contents, which are loaded in step 07.